About our Degree Programs

 The Bard Graduate Center offers MA and PhD degrees in the history of the decorative arts, design history, and material culture.
 The MA is a two-year program which includes coursework, an internship, an international travel program, and culminates in the submission of a qualifying paper.
 The PhD at the Bard Graduate Center is envisioned as a 4-5 year track following completion of an MA.
 It includes coursework, three field exams, and the submission of a doctoral dissertation.

-The courses are designed to acquaint the student with a critical interdisciplinary perspective.
 We train students to think about how objects and the material world can be understood in a variety of contexts and how knowledge about them can enrich our own.
-Courses range from the arts of the ancient world to the arts of the 20th century.
-Faculty call on methodologies from art history, history, archaeology, and anthropology.
-Our fields of special strength include: New York and American Material Culture, Modern Design History, Early Modern Europe, History and Theory of Museums, Comparative Medieval Material Culture (China, Islam, Japan) Archaeology, Anthropology, and Material Culture.
+Our faculty draw from the methodologies of art history, history, archaeology, and anthropology—the departments from which they themselves come—and our fields of special strength include New York and American Material Culture, Modern Design History, Early Modern Europe, History and Theory of Museums, Comparative Medieval Material Culture (China, Islam, Europe), Archaeology, Anthropology, and Material Culture, and Cultures of Conservation.